 Sulforaphane is a compound that is created when we crush or chew cruciferous vegetables.
 Once it is digested, sulforaphane activates a cytoprotective (cell-protecting) pathway that protects the cells from oxidative stress and removes toxins from the body.
 This is one of the main reasons why cruciferous vegetable consumption is linked to improved cognitive function and decreased cancer and heart disease risk.

 The best part is that you won’t have to climb to the top of a mountain or scavenge the Amazon jungle to reap the benefits of sulforaphane.
 All you need to do is eat popular veggies like broccoli, Brussels sprouts, cauliflower, and cabbage.

 Cruciferous vegetables are a saving grace for ketogenic dieters as well because they make great substitutes for higher-carb foods and stand-alone side items and snacks.
 For instance, cauliflower can be used to mimic rice or mashed potatoes and kale can be turned into crunchy, delicious chips.

 - Lemon Roasted Spicy Broccoli

 9. Coconut Oil

-Take a recent high-quality randomized, double-blind, clinical trial that compared coconut oil and soybean oil for example.
+Take a recent randomized, double-blind clinical trial that compared coconut oil and soybean oil for example.
 In this study, the researchers found that coconut oil promoted a reduction in abdominal fat and kept blood lipids under control, while soybean oil caused an increase in total cholesterol and a decrease in HDL cholesterol.